On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in DOTI.

 Beginning in 2019, the city will begin the design phase on Washington Street:

-The Walnut Street Corridor Improvement project, headed by Denver Public Works and the North Denver Cornerstone Collaborative (NDCC) will study the traffic and safety needs for this corridor and assess the possibility of a two-way conversion.
+The Walnut Street Corridor Improvement project, headed by Denver’s Department of Transportation and Infrastructure (DOTI) and the North Denver Cornerstone Collaborative (NDCC) will study the traffic and safety needs for this corridor and assess the possibility of a two-way conversion.

 Phase I improvements, to define parking and walking spaces on Walnut from Broadway to 36th Street, were completed in Summer 2017.